unmannedlab/Colosseum/docs/apis_cpp.md

-# Using C++ APIs for AirSim
+# Using C++ APIs for Colosseum

 Please read [general API doc](apis.md) first if you haven't already.
 This document describes C++ examples and other C++ specific details.

 ## Quick Start

-Fastest way to get started is to open AirSim.sln in Visual Studio 2019.
-You will see [Hello Car](https://github.com/Microsoft/AirSim/tree/main/HelloCar/) and [Hello Drone](https://github.com/Microsoft/AirSim/tree/main/HelloDrone/) examples in the solution.
+Fastest way to get started is to open Colosseum.sln in Visual Studio 2019.
+You will see [Hello Car](https://github.com/CodexLabsLLC/Colosseum/tree/main/HelloCar/) and [Hello Drone](https://github.com/CodexLabsLLC/Colosseum/tree/main/HelloDrone/) examples in the solution.
 These examples will show you the include paths and lib paths you will need to setup in your VC++ projects.
-If you are using Linux then you will specify these paths either in your [cmake file](https://github.com/Microsoft/AirSim/tree/main/cmake//HelloCar/CMakeLists.txt) or on compiler command line.
+If you are using Linux then you will specify these paths either in your [cmake file](https://github.com/CodexLabsLLC/Colosseum/tree/main/cmake//HelloCar/CMakeLists.txt) or on compiler command line.

 #### Include and Lib Folders